MILTON KEYNES COUNCIL

 Support to Business

-The support to business registration page is now live.
-Certain businesses are now eligible for a grant of £10,000 or £25,000 to help with funding at this difficult time.
+Support to business registration page: Certain businesses are now eligible for a grant of £10,000 or £25,000 to help with funding at this difficult time.
 MK Council has started paying these grants to business that they hold data for.
 Other qualifying businesses can register their details to speed up the process.
 You can check your eligibility or register your details here.

 The government also has a number of other schemes available to help, and you can find out about the support on the GOV website here.